Approval Process

 Youth Program Approval Process

-All covered youth programs must submit a Youth Program Overview a minimum of 8 weeks prior to the event.
-The form will be routed to your Divisional Youth Protection Liaison (DYPL).
+Activity Directors must submit a Youth Program Overview a minimum of 8 weeks prior to the event.
+The form will be routed to the appropriate Divisional Youth Protection Liaison (DYPL).

-Upon receipt, the DYPL will schedule a brief meeting with you to:
+Upon receipt, the DYPL will schedule a brief meeting to:

 - Discuss the program